stu-bell/generator-stui5/README.md

 # Extending

+## Yeoman
 Writing a yeoman generator is pretty straight forward.
 There's a good tutorial at [yeoman.io](http://yeoman.io/authoring/).
-You can either write your own generator or enhance this one (fork your own or open a merge request on GitLab).
+You can either write your own generator or enhance this one (fork your own or open a pull request).

+In the index.js files of each sub-generator are methods called in sequence by Yeoman.
+This sequence is called the [run loop](http://yeoman.io/authoring/running-context.html) and is worth familiarising yourself with if you plan on tinkering with the generator.
+The run loop methods are:
+- initializing
+- prompting
+- configuring
+- default
+- writing
+- conflicts
+- install
+- end

+## Sub-generators
+The default sub-generator to be run (when `yo stui5` is called) is the app generator, defined in `/generators/app/index.js`.
+When a sub-generator is called explicitly, the corresponding index file is used (for example `/generators/view/index.js` in the case of `yo stui5:view`).
+Sub-generators call other sub-generators via the `composeWith` method.
+For example, several sub-generators call the config sub-generator via `composeWith('stui5:config')`.

-Base class and helper class: Yeoman generators inherit from `yeoman-generator` however some of the generators in this project inherit from `generator-stui5.base` which provide a couple of helper wrappers.
+## Base class and helper class
+Yeoman generators inherit from `yeoman-generator` however some of the generators in this project inherit from `generator-stui5.base` which provide a couple of helper wrappers.
 There's also a bundle of static helper methods in `scb-helper`.

+## Ramda
+This project uses Ramda.
+If you're unfamiliar with Ramda, checkout some of the introductions at [ramdajs.com](http://ramdajs.com/).

 ## Files and templates
 Working with the filesystem is implemented using [mem-fs-editor](https://github.com/sboudrias/mem-fs-editor) which is accessible in the yeoman generator as `this.fs`.